1. Manage StreamNative Clusters

-This document outlines the process for granting this access to StreamNative Cloud for AWS accounts.
+This document describes how to grant such access to StreamNative Cloud for an AWS account.

 Access model in AWS

-• Bootstrap/Provisioning role - This role is used to provision and maintain the underlying infrastructure, such as VPCs, EKS clusters (and associated node groups, and so on), and IAM resources.
-It is also used by the StreamNative SRE team for troubleshooting during incidents.
+• Bootstrap/Provisioning Role: This role handles the provisioning and maintenance of the underlying infrastructure like VPCs, EKS clusters (and associated node groups, and so on), IAM resources, and is also utilized for troubleshooting during incidents by StreamNative's SRE team.

-Both roles have the same permission policy, which allows StreamNative's cloud-manager role to assume these roles in the customer's account.
+Both roles use a same permission policy that allows StreamNative’s cloud manager role to assume these roles within the customer’s account.
+These roles are safeguarded using several AWS security features:

-• A permission boundary is used to limit the permissions of dynamically created roles.
-See AWS's documentation for more details.
+• A permission boundary to restrict the permissions of dynamically created roles (refer to AWS's documentation).

 • Policies are limited only to the required AWS services, actions, and resources within those services wherever possible.

-• All IAM policies are statically created by the customer (via automation) to limit access.
+• All IAM policies are statically created by the customer (via StreamNative Vendor Access Terraform module) to limit access.

-You can provision these roles and policies using StreamNative-provided automation.
-Currently, this automation is in the form of a Terraform module.
-The following diagram illustrates AWS access.
+These roles and policies can be implemented using the StreamNative Vendor Access Terraform module.
+The following diagram illustrates AWS access:

 image of BYOC AWS Access